TWO WEEK DEADLINE: due to the holiday in the US, Carrot Ranch is taking an extended week break. Stories are due December 1.

 I tried some filters on some of these shots to make them more Wabi-Sabi, but you really want to click the link and look at Tina’s pictures and read all about Wabi-Sabi then judge for yourself if I even made a dent in achieving it.

+The weather was cool and sunny making the views easy to capture.
 Vince trotted on ahead while I stopped to admire the Wabi-Sabi display just feet from my back door.
 These photos were taken with our new iPhone 12 phones which we bought to replace the phones we both dropped during our month of moving.
 Our new phones have upscale photography tools built in.
 For example, they turn each still photo into a micro-video.
 On my phone you can see Vince take a couple of steps.
 Just look at all this texture!
 Wow!

 yield an abundance